 Dry Soil Elimination

-It can’t be overstated how necessary vacuuming is to extending the life of a carpet.
-It also enhances the overall appearance and will improve indoor air quality provided that the proper filtration is used.
+Vacuuming is necessary to extend the life of a carpet.
+It also enhances the overall appearance and improves indoor air quality.
+We are providing the use of proper filtration.

-This is probably the primary element for successful cleaning.
-This method involves separating the soil from the fiber so that it can be simply removed.
+The primary element, for successful cleaning.
+Therefore, it involves separating the soil from the fibre.

-This is the elimination of the cleaning solution and also the suspended soils which should leave the fiber fresh, clean and residue free.
-The rinsing procedure can take place before the fiber has a chance to dry as in hot water extraction or the soils can be absorbed into pads used for boonet or spin pad cleaning.
-The soils can also be extracted following drying as in dry powders or shampoo, which must be vacuumed after they dry.
+Thus, it is the elimination of the cleaning solution—also, the suspended soils which should leave the fibre fresh, clean and residue-free.
+The rinsing procedure can take place before the fibre has a chance to dry.
+The soils extracted following drying as in dry powders or shampoo, vacuumed after they dry.

-Nylon and wool fibers must at all times be groomed after wet cleaning and just before drying, this will remove any wand marks or swirls from rotary machines.
-These fibers will take a water set which makes it impossible to remove these nap shadings.
+Nylon and wool fibres must at all times be groomed after wet cleaning and just before drying.
+Will remove any wand marks or swirls from rotary machines.
+These fibres will take a water set which makes it impossible to remove these nap shadings.

 Dry Soil Elimination Equipment